Continuing Education @ The Art of Living Retreat Center-Boone, NC September 2019 TaijiFit Retreat-

 I was allowed to say: at ease or uneasy

 So, I sat—the fog slipping into the crevasses of the Blue Ridge Mountains the drops of water merging to become one.
 I closed my eyes and looked inward to the breathe and beating of my heart.
 I placed my awareness on feeling the support of the chair.
-I thought I was “relaxed” but in a single exhale felt my body let go suddenly and drop through the seat of the rocking chair.
+I thought I was “relaxed” but in a single exhale felt my body let go -what felt like dropping through the seat of the rocking chair.
 A settling.

 Is this what it feels like to let go of the branch and fall?

-Could the journey from head to heart begin with a single exhale?
+Could the journey from head to heart truly begin with a single exhale?

 Later that day, I had just finished leading a session and was moving quickly to the exit when an invitation to explore and reflect with my teacher was extended.
 An opportunity to move from a place of worry toward love.